Oyetola Reiterates Support For Small Business Owners — Leadership Newspaper

 Oyetola Reiterates Support For Small Business Owners

-Oyetola stated this in Osogbo on Thursday while declaring open the 2019 Osun Micro, Small and Medium Enterprise opportunities, with the theme “Expanding Market Frontiers For MSMES”.
+Oyetola stated this in Osogbo yesterday while declaring open the 2019 Osun Micro, Small and Medium Enterprise opportunities, with the theme “Expanding Market Frontiers for MSMES”.

 He described SMEDAN as an agency that has performed tremendously well since it was created through the various programmes that has touched millions of lives across Nigeria, stressing that it is a testament of their performance on the stimulation and development of MSMEs across the country.